Why perennials?

 European Ginger

 The European ginger is another one of the best perennials for hanging baskets because its foliage will steal the show.
-In addition to its mellow ginger scent, this plant can fill in any container with its lush foliage.
+In addition to its mellow ginger scent, this plant can fill any container with its lush foliage.

 Sun exposure: part shade to full shade